9 Best Garage Storage Systems of 2026

 Pros

-• FastTrack rail is rated to 1,750 lbs across an 84-inch wall span when properly anchored to studs — the highest wall-mount capacity at this price point
+• FastTrack rail is rated to 1,750 lbs when properly anchored to studs — the highest wall-mount capacity in the rail-track category

-• Hooks slide and lock anywhere along the rail without tools, which lets you reconfigure the wall as your tool collection changes — critical for evolving workshops
+• Hooks and brackets slide and lock anywhere along the rail without tools, which lets you reconfigure the wall as your tool collection changes

 • Backed by the Rubbermaid lifetime warranty and decades of jobsite reputation — you can find replacement hooks at any major hardware store nationwide